What is a Colon Cancer Test?

 What do the results of this test mean?

-Is this test a replacement for colon cancer screening in the hospital?
+Is this test a replacement for bowel cancer screening in the hospital?

 While stool tests are less sensitive than colonoscopies at detecting abnormal growths in the colon, they are less invasive and therefore may be more readily used by the general public.
 Therefore it has been suggested that stool testing may be more effective and less costly than other colon cancer screening strategies (Quintero et al., 2012).
 However, FIT tests should be repeated annually, whereas colonoscopies are only needed once every ten years.
 Additionally, a positive FIT test means that additional screening is needed, such as a colonoscopy at the hospital.